treeman/why_cryptocurrencies/chapters/properties_of_a_cryptocurrency.markdown

 Move to next section?

 * They have a predetermined emission rate.
 * They're easily divisible.
-For example one bitcoin can be divided into one million parts&emdash;satoshis.
+For example one bitcoin can be divided into one million parts&mdash;satoshis.

 [^whitepaper]: The whitepaper is surprisingly easy to read and I highly recommend you [read it][whitepaper].